karnagetm/Text-Mining-Project/README.md

 - Seaborn

 ## Usage
 To run the analysis, execute the Jupyter Notebook `V2.3_Karan_patel_Task.ipynb`.
-Make sure to follow the steps in the notebook, which include data preprocessing, model training, prediction, and evaluation.
+Make sure to follow the steps in the notebook, which include data preprocessing, model training, prediction, evaluation and run all nodes chronologically.

 ## Results
 The results of the project include various metrics such as accuracy, precision, recall, and F1 score, as well as visualizations like confusion matrices and graphs illustrating model performance.